jiangyigithub/my_offer/interview/10english.md

 Thank you for considering me for this software engineering position in the autonomous driving industry.
 I want to emphasize my software skills and industry experience that make me a strong fit for this role.

 SKILLS AND QUALITIES:
+Thank you for giving me the opportunity to be interviewed for this position today.
+Over the years, I have gained numerous skills and qualities that are a match for the job description.
 As a software engineer, I have a strong command of programming languages such as Python, C++, and Java.
 These skills are crucial in developing software for autonomous systems.
 I also have a solid understanding of software engineering principles and practices, including version control and testing methodologies.

 EXPERIENCE: